Marinating the chicken in Greek yogurt.

 Cooking the marinated Mediterranean chicken kabobs.

 I think the best way to cook these delicious kabobs, is on the grill with lump charcoal.
-It adds such a great and slightly smoky flavor to the chicken.
+It adds such a great and slightly smoky flavor to the chicken. .
 Of course if you only have a gas grill, this will obviously work as well.
+Try not to cook over a high open flame, otherwise the yogurt will burn.
 So lets get to it!
-Fire up your grill, while it is getting hot, place the marinated chicken pieces onto wooden or metal skewers.
+Fire up your grill, while it is getting hot, place the marinated chicken pieces onto wooden skewers or metal skewers.
 Try not to squish them to close together or you will get an uneven cook.
 Place these onto the grill right after you start cooking the rice.
 Your mouth should be drooling right now because you are about to have the best Mediterranean chicken kabobs of your life!

 Now lets get to cooking these delicious Greek yogurt marinated Mediterranean chicken kabobs!
 Cook for 12 to 15 minutes or until internal temp reads 165 degrees, turning every 3 minutes.
 Remove from heat and set aside.